The Business Area of Study provides industry-focused degrees with more courses in your field of specialization than at most schools.

 The IT Project Management specialization program strives to bring students' experiences, skills and knowledge grounded in the most current industry practices and needs.
 Throughout this course of study, students will undertake many of the tasks and challenges that face current IT professionals.

 Students can expect professors who are not only well-informed in the industry requirements and current best practices, but who also can bring their specialized skills and practical experience to students in a personalized 1-on-1 setting.
 On completing this program, students will have demonstrated their ability to not only work and think like an IT professional, but also plan and orchestrate the type of IT projects they can expect to find in careers in this industry.
-Students who graduate from this program may expect to find work as a XXX, XXX, or XXX.

 Talk to an admissions advisor to find out how AIU's flexible programs can work with your busy life to help move your career forward.